Our use of Cookies

 Yes, this can be done by clicking on the ‘Manage Account’ link at the top of the ‘Your Applications’ page on PHES.

-Will a copy of the original Phytosanitary Certificate still need to be printed and sent to the Daera offices?
+Will a copy of downloaded ePhyto Phytosanitary Certificate data need to be printed and sent to the Daera offices?

 Can I use ePhyto for private exports to Northern Ireland?

-No, currently this journey is not available on PHES for exports.
-You will be required to complete an application on eDomero for this type of export, where a paper-based certificate may be issued on successful completion of any inspections that may be requred.
+No, instead you will need to complete an application on eDomero for this type of export.
 For further information on the process please contact the APHA helpdesk.

 Can goods transiting Northern Ireland with a final destination that is not Northern Ireland use ePhyto?

-No, for goods transiting Northern Ireland that enter through a Northern Irish BCP or CP, but finish their journey in a country that is not Northern Ireland e.g. Ireland then a ePhyto can not be used, as PHES is currently not configured to issue ePhytos to other countries e.g. Ireland.
+No, goods transiting Northern Ireland that enter through a Northern Irish BCP or CP, but finish their journey in a country that is not Northern Ireland e.g. Ireland must be accompanied by a paper phytosanitary certificate.